armory/docs-cdaas/content/en/get-started/deploy-your-app.md

 ---
-title: Deploy Your Own App
+title: Deploy Your Own App to Kubernetes
-linkTitle:  Deploy Your Own App
+linkTitle:  Deploy Your Own Kubernetes App
 description: >
   Use a canary strategy to deploy two versions of your app to your Kubernetes cluster with Armory CD-as-a-Service.
 Install the CLI, connect your cluster, create a deployment config file, and deploy your app to two environments.
 weight: 10